sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ### CPU

 When you specify CPU resources needed for the container, you have 2 measurements to use.
-You can either specify can specify a minimum value of `0.1`.
-0.1 CPU can also be written as 100m, where m stands for `mili`.
+Each of these measurement represent CPU count.

+- Numbers: You can specify CPU count with numbers.
+Example:  1, 0.1 etc.
+- Mili Format: You can specify CPU count with a unit of measurement called mili.
+Example: 1m, 100m etc. Here, m stands for mili.
+0.1 CPU is equivalent to 100m

+The minimum CPU count you can specify is 1m or 0.001 CPU.1 count of CPU is equivalent to 1vCPU in AWS and 1 Core in GCP and Azure.

+### Memory

+When you specify memory resource for the container, you have 2 measurements to use.
+Each of these measurement represent bytes.

+- Number: You can specify Bytes Directly.
+Example: 268435456.